All That season 8

-All Thats eighth season ran from September 21, 2002, to July 26, 2003 and is the second season of the relaunch era.
-This season contained 15 episodes plus a special episode looking for a new cast member.
+All Thats eighth season ran from September 21, 2002, to July 26, 2003, and serves as the second season of the relaunch era.
+This season contained 14 episodes, as well as four special episodes looking for a new cast member to join the series.

 The show saw many changes before the start of the season.
 Since season 7 was more of an experiment season, producers knew what worked and what didn't work with the show.
 Pickle Boy was taken out and only shown on rare occasions, and a formal green room was introduced.
 Like the first six seasons, the cast would start the show in the green room before starting the show.
 The intro was the same as the previous season, but with Spears edited in.